mayataka/hpipm-cpp/README.md

 ```

 For detailed formulations, please see the [documentation of hpipm](https://github.com/giaf/hpipm/blob/master/doc/guide.pdf).
-The data objects of hpipm::QcpQp follows the convention of that documentation.
+The data objects of hpipm::QcpQp follow the convention of that documentation.